SRB measures and Young towers for surface diffeomorphisms: Building a tower out of hyperbolic branches: Proof of Theorem

 Since \(({v_{n}(x)+1})/{v_{n}(x)} \to 1 \) as \( n\to \infty \) and the limit of the sequence \( R_{n}(x)/n \) exists, the subsequences on the left and right hand side of \eqref{eq:limits} also converge to the same limit.
 It follows that the \( n/v_{n}(x) \) converges and therefore also \( v_{n}(x)/n \) to a limit as in the statement. \end{proof}

-Lemma \ref{lem:pin} easily implies the integrability of the return times.
-Indeed, by the results in \cite{lY98} the induced map \( F: \Gamma \to \Gamma \) admits an SRB measure \( \hat\mu \) whose conditional measures \( \hat\mu_{z} \) on unstable curves of points of \( \Gamma \) are equivalent to the Lebesgue measure \( m_{V_z^u} \) on these same curves.
+Lemma \ref{lem:pin} leads to the integrability of the return times stated in Definition \ref{def:integrability}.
+Indeed, by the results in \cite{lY98} the induced map \( F\colon \Gamma \to \Gamma \) admits an SRB measure \( \hat\mu \) whose conditional measures \( \hat\mu_{z} \) on unstable curves of points of \( \Gamma \) are equivalent to the Lebesgue measure \( m_{V_z^u} \) on these same curves.
 It is therefore sufficient to show the integrability with respect to one of these conditional measures.
-By the invariance of \( \hat\mu \) it follows that for \( \hat\mu_{z} \) almost every \( x \) the Birkhoff averages of the return time \( \tau \) converge to the integral of \( \tau \), i.e.
+For $\hat\mu$-a.e.\ $z\in \Gamma$ there is $E_z \subset V_z^u$ with $\hat\mu_z(E_z^c)=0$ such that